Janice Daniel-Hodge

 Janice Daniel-Hodge (born 17 April 1962 in England) is a businesswoman, politician and environmental consultant from Saint Kitts and Nevis.

 Career

 She graduated from St. Francis College in New York with a degree in biology.
 In 1987 she also acquired a degree from Alabama A&M University in microbiology.
 She also has a degree from the University of the Virgin Islands.
 She was a director and chairperson of The Bank of Nevis Ltd. from 2006 to 2016, and is currently a director at The Bank of Nevis International, Ltd.

-In 2020, she became the first female leader of a political party in the country, leading the Nevis Reformation Party (NRP).
+In September 2020, she became the first female leader of a political party in the country, leading the Nevis Reformation Party (NRP).
 In 2021, she departed from the Bank of Nevis International to focus on her responsibilities as the NRP leader.

 She led her party into the Saint Kitts and Nevis general election and the Nevis Island Assembly election in 2022.

+In the 2022 Nevis Island Assembly election, she was elected as the member of the Nevis Island Assembly for District 4 (Saint James' parish), gaining the seat from the Concerned Citizens' Movement's Alexis Jeffers.
+She was sworn into office on 19 January 2023.